cloud-native-toolkit/automation-solutions/boms/software/turbonomic/README.md

 > We assuming you have installed [brew]() for MacOS at this point

-Run the following commands to turn the BOM into Automation.
+Run the following commands to turn the BOM into Automation. install a simple `tree` tool and create your output directory.

 ```shell
 brew install tree